USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_Benchmark.md

    - For example, one option may include manually editing the existing VEGPARM.TBL (found in WRF-CMAQ Build Directory) with the fix seen on the [WRF Repository](https://github.com/wrf-model/WRF/pull/1733/files).

-  - Run the job (if you have a batch queuing system such as SLURM do:)
+  - Run the job (if you have a batch queuing system such as SLURM use sbatch):
   ```
-  sbatch run_cctm_Bench_2016_12SE1.WRFCMAQ.csh
+  ./run_cctm_Bench_2016_12SE1.WRFCMAQ.csh
   ```

 ### Verify that the run was successful
    - look for the output directory